 Many young people have first sensed their calling in missionary vocation by entering such program.
 Some have verified the direction of their lives.
 Through the experience, a new understanding of missions was gained and the new vision of mission gives a new perspective to their lives.

-The policy of Young Disciples on missionary dispatch is the three-self policy: self-governing, self-propagating, and self-supporting.
-The mindset that is set to each region of mission financially is the principle of tent-making.
-Apostle Paul, when he went on wondering missions evangelizing in the areas of Macedonia and Minor Asia, took the initiative of using his profession as a tool for financing his ministry.
+The policy of Young Disciples for every region of mission financially is the principle of tent-making.
+Apostle Paul, when he went on wandering missions evangelizing in the areas of Macedonia and Minor Asia, took the initiative of using his profession as a tool for financing his ministry.
 Each mission field works on its own accord without dependency.
 The native leadership and missions are trained with the same approach.

 To maintain proper communication and report among mission fields across the world, the international and regional administrations have developed advanced global networking through the effective use of information technology.